2022 Young Lions FC season: Loan return

-Note 1: Danish Irfan will subsequently moved to Tampines Rovers after his contract with Geylang International ended at his end of NS stint.
+Note 1: Danish Irfan will subsequently move to Tampines Rovers after his contract with Geylang International ended at his end of NS stint.
 He will stay with the club till he completes his NS in April/May 2022.'Note 2: Hami Syahin returned to Lion City Sailors after completing his NS.

 Note 3: Zulqarnaen Suzliman will continue with GYL and return to Lion City Sailors after completing his NS.

 Note 4: Syahrul Sazali, Joel Chew, Shah Shahiran will continue with GYL and return to Tampines Rovers after completing their NS.

 Note 5: Zamani Zamri will continue with GYL until and return to Albirex Niigata (S) after completing his NS in April 2022.